 The perfect sleeping bag or camping quilt won’t stay perfect without the proper care.
 Here are a few tips for how to take care of sleeping bags or camp quilts so you can keep your fluffy companion in tip-top shape for the next adventure.

-How Sleep Clothing Preserves Your Sleeping Bag
+How Sleeping in Clothing Preserves Your Sleeping Bag

 How to Wash Your Sleeping Bag

 However, after extended use, body oils can begin to build up on your bag and these will, over time, break down its insulation.
-So with a thorough wash, you will remove grime that would, if left on, reduce your bag’s warmth.
+So with a thorough wash, you can remove grime that would, if left on, reduce your bag’s warmth.

-So how should you wash your bag?
+So, how should you wash your bag?

 Beware: a top-loading washing machine with an agitator can destroy your bag.
-So seek out a front-loader (found at most laundry mats) and use a non-detergent soap.
+Seek out a front-loader (found at most laundry mats) and use a non-detergent soap.
 We also recommend running extra rinse and spin cycles for best results.
 No front-loader?
 No problem.
 Go old-school and hand wash your bag in the tub.